kusl/MyAdventure/README.md

 ```
 MyAdventure.slnx
 ├── src/
-│   ├── MyAdventure.Core           — Domain entities, game engine, number formatting
+│   ├── MyAdventure.Core           — Domain entities, game engine, BigDouble, number formatting
-│   ├── MyAdventure.Infrastructure — EF Core SQLite persistence, DI, OpenTelemetry
+│   ├── MyAdventure.Infrastructure — EF Core SQLite persistence, DI, OpenTelemetry, BigDouble schema migration
 │   ├── MyAdventure.Shared         — ViewModels, converters, toast service, AppRoot, AppLifecycleManager, i18n
 │   ├── MyAdventure.Desktop        — Avalonia desktop app (Windows/Linux/macOS)
 │   └── MyAdventure.Android        — Avalonia Android app
 └── tests/
-    ├── MyAdventure.Core.Tests         — Unit tests for entities, engine, milestones
+    ├── MyAdventure.Core.Tests         — Unit tests for entities, engine, BigDouble, milestones, number formatting
-    ├── MyAdventure.Integration.Tests  — EF Core repository round-trip tests
+    ├── MyAdventure.Integration.Tests  — EF Core repository round-trip tests, schema migration tests
-    └── MyAdventure.UI.Tests           — ViewModel and service tests
+    └── MyAdventure.UI.Tests           — ViewModel, lifecycle, and service tests
 ```

 ### Design Principles

-**One solution, one team.** There is one `.slnx` file, one CI pipeline, and one build.
-Desktop and Android are not siloed into separate solutions or scripts.
+**One solution, one team.** There is one `.slnx` file, one CI pipeline, and one build command.
+Desktop and Android are not siloed into separate solutions or build scripts.
 Everyone works with all parts of the code.
 If the build is slow, everyone feels it, so it gets fixed quickly.
+There is no `build-desktop.sh`, no `build-android.sh`, no per-platform solution file.
+Single-team culture is enforced by the project structure itself.

 **Clean architecture with pragmatism.** Core has zero UI dependencies.
 Infrastructure handles persistence and telemetry.
 Shared contains ViewModels used by both Desktop and Android.
 Platform projects are thin shells: they wire up DI, set up the timer, and host the view.

 **Testable from the ground up.** The `GameEngine` accepts injected dependencies (`IGameStateRepository`, `ILogger`, `TimeProvider`) and is fully testable without any UI framework.
 ViewModels are tested against real engine instances with mocked repositories.
-Integration tests use EF Core's in-memory provider.
+Integration tests use EF Core's SQLite in a temp file, not an in-memory fake, so schema migrations run against the real driver.
+The `TimeProvider` abstraction (via `TestTimeProvider`) lets tests advance the clock deterministically without sleeping.

 **No scrollbars — designed for at-a-glance play.** The UI fits on screen without scrolling so the entire game state is visible at once on any device.
 Desktop uses a 3×2 grid for businesses; Android uses a 2×3 grid.
 The import/export transfer panel overlays the business grid rather than adding height.
 This is a deliberate design stance, not a missing feature.

+**Cash display auto-scales.** Both the Desktop and Android cash text are wrapped in a `Viewbox` with `StretchDirection="DownOnly"`, so when a value like `7.53 × 10⁴⁰` would otherwise overflow the header, it auto-shrinks to fit the available width while retaining its natural size when there's room.

 ### Key Technical Decisions

 - **SQLite for persistence** via EF Core.
-Uses `DateTime` (UTC) instead of `DateTimeOffset` because SQLite doesn't support `DateTimeOffset` in `ORDER BY` clauses.
+Uses `DateTime` (UTC) instead of `DateTimeOffset` because SQLite's EF Core provider doesn't support `DateTimeOffset` in `ORDER BY` clauses; dates are stored and loaded as `DateTime.UtcNow` / `.UtcDateTime`.
+- **BigDouble for all monetary values.** `Cash`, `LifetimeEarnings`, `AngelInvestors`, and the game balance values that scale with ownership are all `BigDouble`.
+The columns are stored as TEXT in SQLite (canonical form `"<mantissa>e<exponent>"`).
+Legacy databases with REAL columns are migrated in-place by `DependencyInjection.InitializeDatabaseAsync` in a single transaction.
+- **Geometric-series bulk buy (O(1)).** `GameEngine.BuyMultiple` uses the closed-form `c₀ × (rⁿ − 1) / (r − 1)` to calculate the total cost of N units in constant time, regardless of how many units that is.
+The prior implementation looped unit-by-unit up to a 10,000-unit safety cap; the new one handles BuyMax of 50,000 in the same time as buying 5.
+A defensive fallback loop catches any floating-point noise that would cause the geometric series to produce a total just over the cash balance and backs off by one unit.
-- **Progress bars use percentage-based rendering** (`ScaleTransform` with a `PercentToFractionConverter`) instead of pixel widths, which ensures correct display on both desktop and Android.
+- **Progress bars use percentage-based rendering** (`ScaleTransform` with a `PercentToFractionConverter`) instead of pixel widths, which ensures correct display on both desktop and Android without any platform-specific layout code.
 - **Android logging** goes through `Android.Util.Log` rather than console-based providers, since console output is not visible on Android.
-OpenTelemetry's console exporter is also disabled on Android.
+OpenTelemetry's console exporter is also disabled on Android (`AddInfrastructure` takes an optional `androidLogging` flag to suppress it).
 - **AOT compilation is disabled** for Android (`RunAOTCompilation=false`, `PublishTrimmed=false`) because EF Core's reflection-heavy patterns and OpenTelemetry cause silent trimming crashes.
 Re-enable once trimmer roots are properly configured.
-- **Angel bonus is compounded, not linear.** `AngelBonus = Math.Pow(1.02, AngelInvestors)` — each angel multiplies revenue by 1.02 on top of the previous angel's contribution.
-The same value is applied identically to live and offline earnings: `GameEngine.Tick()` multiplies per-cycle revenue by `AngelBonus`, and `CalculateOfflineEarnings()` multiplies the offline total by `AngelBonus` exactly once.
+- **Angel bonus is compounded, not linear.** `AngelBonus = BigDouble(1.02).Pow(angelCount)` — each angel multiplies revenue by 1.02 on top of the previous angel's contribution.
+The same value is applied identically to live and offline earnings: `GameEngine.Tick()` multiplies per-cycle revenue by `AngelBonus`, and `CalculateOfflineEarnings()` multiplies the offline total by `AngelBonus` once.
 The invariant test (`OfflineEarnings_ShouldApplyAngelBonusOnce_NotTwice`) guards against either path drifting from the other.
-Save format is unchanged; the formula is computed from the same persisted `AngelInvestors` field old saves already have.
+The bonus is capped at `10^MaxAngelBonusExponent` to prevent the `long` exponent from overflowing at truly absurd angel counts.
+- **Cross-business speed bonus is a `BigDouble` revenue multiplier, not a cycle-time divisor.** Halving cycle time hundreds of times underflows `double` to zero; folding the entire cross-business effect into a `BigDouble` multiplier sidesteps that completely.
+Revenue can grow without bound because `BigDouble` has no practical ceiling.
-- **Post-1000 revenue scaling** lives on `Business.PostMilestoneScaling` and equals exactly `1.0` for `Owned <= 1000` (preserving every pre-cap balance number and test) and `Math.Pow(CostMultiplier, (Owned - 1000) / 2.0)` past the cap.
-The square root of cost growth keeps unit 1001+ purchases roughly as efficient as unit 1000, fixing the "stuck at 400 lemonade" problem that's mathematically inevitable when revenue grows linearly while cost grows exponentially.
+- **Post-1000 revenue scaling** lives on `Business.PostMilestoneScaling` and equals exactly `1.0` for `Owned <= 1000` (preserving every pre-cap balance number and test) and `CostMultiplier^((Owned - 1000) / 2.0)` past the cap.
+The square root of cost growth keeps unit 1001+ purchases roughly as efficient as unit 1000.
-- **Toast notifications** use a simple service with expiration timestamps, cleaned up on each game tick.
+- **Toast notifications** use a simple service (`ToastService`) with expiration timestamps, cleaned up on each game tick via `CleanupExpired()`.
 No platform-specific notification APIs needed.
+Toast lifetime defaults to 3 seconds; tests can pass `TimeSpan.Zero` to get immediately-expirable toasts.
-- **Central package management** uses MSBuild variables (`$(AvaloniaVersion)`, `$(MicrosoftExtensionsVersion)`, etc.) in `Directory.Packages.props` so updating a version is a single-line change.
+- **Central package management** uses MSBuild variables (`$(AvaloniaVersion)`, `$(MicrosoftExtensionsVersion)`, `$(EfCoreVersion)`, `$(OpenTelemetryVersion)`, `$(XunitVersion)`) in `Directory.Packages.props` so updating a version is a single-line change.
 - **Clipboard access via a static `AppRoot.CurrentVisual` registered by the active view**, not via per-platform branching on `IApplicationLifetime`.
-This is necessary in Avalonia 12 because Android's new `IActivityApplicationLifetime` exposes only a `MainViewFactory` (a `Func<Control>`) and not a live view reference.
+This is necessary in Avalonia 12 because Android's `IActivityApplicationLifetime` exposes only a `MainViewFactory` (a `Func<Control>`) and not a live view reference.
+Views register `AppRoot.CurrentVisual = this` in `OnOpened` / `OnAttachedToVisualTree` and clear it on detach.
 - **Android safe-area is handled explicitly by `MainView`**, not by the framework's auto-padding.
 The Android `UserControl` sets `TopLevel.AutoSafeAreaPadding="False"`, captures `InsetsManager.SafeAreaPadding` on attach, and subscribes to `SafeAreaChanged` to keep its `Padding` in sync with the OS-reported insets.
 This is needed because Android 15+ enforces edge-to-edge rendering — without explicit handling, the top bar (PRESTIGE / cash) gets drawn under the status bar and front-camera cutout on devices like the Moto G Stylus 2025, and the first row of business cards visually rides on top of the prestige bar.
 Owning the padding deterministically on `MainView` rather than relying on auto-injection at the TopLevel root is also more robust across activity recreation, which is aggressive on Android.
-- **Offline earnings on app resume are handled by `AppLifecycleManager`**, a static service that both platform apps wire into their respective lifetime events (`Activated`/`Deactivated` on desktop, the Android activity lifecycle on Android).
-When the app suspends, `AppLifecycleManager` calls `GameViewModel.OnSuspended()` to record the timestamp.
-On resume, it calls `GameViewModel.OnResumed()`, which computes offline earnings for the gap and applies them immediately before refreshing the UI — so the cash display is correct on the very first frame after returning to the app.
+- **Offline earnings on app resume are handled by `AppLifecycleManager`**, a static service that wires into Avalonia's `IActivatableLifetime` (available via `Application.Current.TryGetFeature<IActivatableLifetime>()`), which works uniformly on all platforms.
+When the app goes to background (`ActivationKind.Background` Deactivated event), `AppLifecycleManager` calls `GameViewModel.OnSuspended()` to record the timestamp.
+When it returns to foreground (`ActivationKind.Background` Activated event), it calls `GameViewModel.OnResumed()`, which computes offline earnings for the gap and applies them immediately before refreshing the UI — so the cash display is correct on the very first frame after returning to the app.
 Sub-second gaps (e.g. screen flickers) are below the minimum threshold and produce no payout.
+The `AppLifecycleManager` holds a replaceable static "current target" so Android activity recreation (which constructs a fresh ViewModel each time) doesn't leak handlers on the old VM.
+- **Cold-start vs. foreground-resume are distinct paths.** `GameEngine.LoadAsync` handles the cold-start path: it reads `LastPlayedAt` from the saved state and calls `ApplyOfflineEarnings(now - lastPlayedAt)` if the gap exceeds the minimum threshold.
+The foreground-resume path is handled by `GameViewModel.OnSuspended()` / `OnResumed()`, which uses `AppLifecycleManager`.
+Both paths call the same `GameEngine.ApplyOfflineEarnings(TimeSpan)` method — the single public entry point for offline earnings — so the logic is never duplicated and both paths are pinned by the same invariant tests.
 - **Localization** is wired via `Microsoft.Extensions.Localization` with JSON resource files (`src/MyAdventure.Shared/Resources/i18n/`).
 English (`en.json`) and Spanish (`es.json`) are included.
 The infrastructure is in place to add more locales by adding a new JSON file and updating the supported-cultures list in `DependencyInjection.cs`.
 - **No `Avalonia.Diagnostics` package.** Removed in Avalonia 12; the official replacement (`AvaloniaUI.DiagnosticsSupport`) gates the actual Dev Tools UI behind a paid Avalonia Plus / Pro subscription.
 The Community tier is free for non-commercial use only — and this project's policy is to avoid any package whose use is conditional on payment of any kind.
 Use the FOSS Avalonia VS Code or Rider extensions for design-time previewing.